itsschwer/gateways/README.md

 # gateways

-A small, datapack implementing the ability to place End Gateway blocks for teleportation.
+A small datapack implementing the ability to place custom End Gateway blocks in any dimension for teleportation.

 ## Intention